-The Indian stainless steel market was valued at US\$ 5.54 bn in 2022 and is expected to grow to US\$ 9.20 bn by 2028, representing a CAGR of 8.38%.
+The Indian stainless steel market was valued at US\$ 17.45 bn in 2024 and is expected to grow to US\$ 31.91 bn by 2034, representing a CAGR of 6.2%.
+India's stainless steel consumption surged 11% from 4.02 mn tonnes in FY23 to 4.46 mn tonnes in FY24.
 India's per capita consumption of stainless steel remains significantly lower than the global average and that of developed and even certain emerging economies.
-In India, the per capita consumption of stainless steel is 2.6 kg, while the global average is $\sim$ 6 kg per capita.
+In India, the per capita consumption of stainless steel is 3.1 kg, while the global average is ~6.5 kg per capita.
 This highlights the vast potential for stainless steel usage in the country.
 The low penetration of stainless steel presents great potential for future market expansion.